Submit: (1) all *.v hardware and necessary testing code you wrote (no generated or provided files), and (2) other requested items such as diagrams.

 a simvision waveform plot which shows (labeled and highlighted) corresponding inputs and outputs, or

-test code which compares the designed circuit and a simple
+test code which compares a) your hardware circuit and

-reference circuit (using high-level functions such as "+"),
+reference circuit (using high-level functions such as "+")—no

 simulation's output (one for pass, and one for fail where you

-purposely make a very small change to your
+purposely make a very small change to either your

 to force the comparison to fail) that look something like this: